Snapforms allows you to take payments on your form, using your preferred payment provider.

 This includes but is not limited to a payment gateway provider such as Paypal, Stripe, Pin Payments, eWay or your bank (Commonwealth, NAB, Westpac, Bendigo Bank, ect).

-This guide will cover the process of taking payments with Paypal – which is our recommended provider for people who are unsure and don’t already have one in mind.
+This guide will cover the process of taking payments with Paypal – which is one of our more popular providers.

 Adding the payment field to your form